namnd/namnd.github.com/_posts/2021-06-12-what-is-in-my-os-mac-version.md

 one window for code editor, one for the local web app, another one for database console, and maybe another web page that has the resource/reference that I am looking for my current implementation.
 That does not even include other productivity apps, such as slack, mail, calendar, etc.

-In Mac OS, you can use shortcut `⌘ (command)` + `tab` to switch between apps, you can also use some other shortcut like `⌘ (command)` + `m` to minimize current active app.
+In Mac OS, you can use shortcut `⌘ (command)` + `tab` to switch between apps, you can also use some other shortcut like `⌘` + `m` to minimize current active app.
 However, it's not efficient enough for my workflow.

-Luckly, [Yabai](https://github.com/koekeishiya/yabai){:target="_blank"} comes to rescuse.
+Luckily, [Yabai](https://github.com/koekeishiya/yabai){:target="_blank"} comes to rescuse.
 Combining Yabai with [skhd](https://github.com/koekeishiya/skhd){:target="_blank"} (created by the same person), I can have a smooth workflow without touching the mouse.

 Here is the link to my [dotfiles](https://github.com/namnd/dotfiles-macos), which includes config for Yabai and skhd

-My configuration is barely minimal, that allows me to split windows, switch between windows, focus a specific window (north/south, west/east), or even move the active window to another desktop (space).
+My configuration is barely minimal, that allows me to mouselessly split windows, switch focusing between windows (north/south, west/east), or even move the active window to another desktop (space).

 ### Summary
 In this post, I have shared with you 3 apps that I think are most valuable to me.
 It has improved my workflow and productivity by miles.
 Hope you find it useful.
 Feel free to drop any questions or feedback.